wences-sanchez/Knowledge-Base/pages/Curso de ACloudGuru para la certificación de Azure Fundamentals.md

 	- ### Azure Active Directory Domain Services
 		- It's a managed Active Directory Domain Services
 		- Azure AD Connect
+		- For those applications which do not support modern authentication -
-		-
+	- ### Single Sign-On
+		- One single credential for all different service accounts.
 		-
 -